 Can I book the picnic shelters?

-Blackbutt Reserve currently has 11 picnic shelters that can be booked for private functions.
-There are six shelters located at the Carnley Avenue entrance and 5 at Richley Reserve (located off Freyberg Street).
+Blackbutt Reserve currently has 16 picnic shelters that can be booked for private functions.
+There are six shelters located at the Carnley Reserve entrance and 10 shelters at Richley Reserve (located off Freyberg Street).

 A fee is charged for the booking of each shelter.

-For an application form or further information contact the Blackbutt Reserve Office Monday to Friday between 8.00am and 3.00pm on 02 4904 3344.
+For further information contact the Blackbutt Reserve Office Monday to Friday between 8am and 3pm on 02 4904 3344.

 How do the BBQs work?
 Do I need to book one?

 The BBQs at Blackbutt Reserve are simple push button operation, and give you approximately 20 minutes cooking time.
 They are NOT coin operated.